Code-Institute-Submissions/KarolSU96-PP3/README.md

 - Bugfix when the computer places shots at on the already used points was fixed.

-## Bugs

-During the development, I encountered a bug in the computer_grid function.
-The board of the computer had visible ships all the time.
-I solved this bug by duplicating the board and printing only the hits and misses on the copy.

 ## Deployment

 This project was deployed using Code Institute's mock terminal for Heroku.